attainu/project-Sourya07/README.md

 This is a complete Chess game written in Python.
 It strictly follow the Chess rules and have features:

 -Regular moves and captures of Pawn, Bishop, Rook, Night, Queen and King.
--Special moves like En Passant, Castling and Pawn promotion.
+-Special moves like Castling and Pawn promotion.
 -Disallow illegal moves that give away the king -Features like impossible checkmate and stalemate are given.
 -Keep chess records and allow undo steps.